Autumn call is now closed – thank you to all who applied!

 Research environment

-The doctoral program is hosted by the Finnish Center for Artificial Intelligence FCAI, an international research hub and one of the Research Council of Finland’s Flagships, hubs of top-level research and impact.
+The AI-DOC program is hosted by the Finnish Center for Artificial Intelligence FCAI, an international research hub and one of the Research Council of Finland’s Flagships, hubs of top-level research and impact.
 FCAI’s research spearheads are ranked in the top-3 in Europe and in the top-30 globally and it’s built on a long track record of pioneering machine learning research in Finland.
 FCAI is also tightly-knit part of ELLIS, the pan-European AI network of excellence, hosting the local ELLIS Unit and coordinating ELISE, a European Network of Artificial Intelligence Excellence Centres.

-Recruiting universities
+Partner universities

-The doctoral program has a broad range of possibilities to work with companies and academic partners.
+The AI-DOC program has a broad range of possibilities to work with companies and academic partners.
 Jointly designed PhD topics and joint supervision (e.g., between research areas, universities, and together with industry) will provide PhD students with a large pool of expertise and guidance.
 Industrial collaboration is possible in all the research areas.
 Potential topics for industry collaboration include 1) AI for radio systems (e.g., 6G), network optimization, and cloud technologies, 2) AI for pharmaceutical development, imaging, and personalized medicine, 3) AI for smart systems, software development, cybersecurity, sensing, energy management, production processes, manufacturing, and predictive maintenance, 4) generative AI, LLMs, and speech technologies, and 5) trustworthy AI in public services, fintech and business operations.
 All students are offered entrepreneurship training, a connection to the local startup ecosystem, and access to a company fair to bridge post-PhD career options.
 Our international academic collaborations provide top-quality mobility possibilities, e.g., 6-month research exchanges and access to summer schools and workshops.

 Potential collaborators include